prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 Integration:

 1. Replace the `GAMBannerView` with `BannerView` in the UI.
-2. Implement the protocol `BannerViewDelegate` in the View Controller.
+2. Implement the protocol `BannerViewDelegate` in the ViewController.
 3. Remove usage of `GAMBannerView`, `GAMRequest`, and implementation of the `GADBannerViewDelegate`.
 4. Remove original `BannerAdUnit`.
 5. Follow the instructions to integrate [Banner API](#banner-api).